Looking at a family holiday in Dubai? After ideas about what to do in Abu Dhabi?

-For a bit more history and a feel of how things were in Dubai only decades ago, our mums recommend a trip to “old town Dubai” – Bur Dubai.
-For a good write-up of what to expect in Bur Dubai follow along with Walck this Way.
-Taking you from the Dubai Museum in the Al Fahidi Fort, across Dubai Creek in an open air water taxi “abra”, then into Deira for the gold souk and spice souk.
+For a bit more history and a feel of how things were in Dubai only decades ago, we thoroughly recommend a trip to “old town Dubai” – Bur Dubai.
+Taking you from the Dubai Museum in the Al Fahidi Fort, across Dubai Creek in an open-air water taxi “abra”, then into Deira for the gold souk and spice souk.

-Dubai Creek Park and bird show comes recommended by Tarana from Sand in My Toes as a good inner city retreat – one of the older parks its still full of family entertainment, playparks, train rides, cable cars – even a newly added Dolphinarium.
-Tarana also recommends a trip to Ras al Khor Wildlife Sanctuary to see flamingos and other wildlife, hard to believe it’s so close to the city but a wonderful little escape.
+Dubai Creek Park and bird show comes recommended by Tarana from Sand in My Toes as a good inner-city retreat – one of the older parks it’s still full of family entertainment, playparks, train rides and cable cars Tarana also recommends a trip to Ras al Khor Wildlife Sanctuary to see flamingos and other wildlife, hard to believe it’s so close to the city but a wonderful little escape.

 Best family hotels in Dubai